LET’S UNINVENT WASTE, ONE EXPERIMENT AT A TIME

 But we know there’s much more that needs to be done and we’re looking at solutions across our product range that take us away from using plastic bottles, recycled or not.
 For example, we still need to fix the plastic packaging in our dishwasher tablets.
 The plastic wrapper protects the tablets against moisture but unfortunately can only be recycled in certain areas where facilities exist.
 We know this not good enough, so we’re actively working on a better, cleaner option and hope to update people on this soon.

 We also think there’s a role to play in using ingredients from waste streams.
-You can read here more about our limited-edition washing-up liquid made with at least 25% brewery waste ingredients – ecover.com/waste.
+You can read here more about our limited-edition washing-up liquid made with at least 25% brewery waste ingredients – uk.ecover.com/waste.
 This is just a start and we’re exploring further opportunities to bring ingredients from waste streams into our formulas.

 Our factory is Belgium has also been certified TRUE Platinum zero-waste factory.
 Platinum is the highest level awarded by TRUE and reflects our waste management practices.
 We currently divert 98.1% of our waste from landfill through reduction projects, reuse, reducing and recycling and we’ve identified a clear route to achieving zero % within the next couple of years.